open-telemetry/opentelemetry-specification/specification/logs/api.md

-Notwithstanding any global LoggerProvider, some applications may want to or have to use multiple LoggerProvider instances, e.g. to have different configuration (like LogRecordProcessors) for each (and consequently for the Loggers obtained from them), or because it's easier with dependency injection frameworks.
+Notwithstanding any global LoggerProvider, some applications may want to or have to use multiple LoggerProvider instances, e.g. to have different configuration (like LogProcessors) for each (and consequently for the Loggers obtained from them), or because it's easier with dependency injection frameworks.
 Thus, implementations of LoggerProvider SHOULD allow creating an arbitrary number of instances.